yingDev/rxrs/README.md

 </p>
 <br>

-### 🌱  This project is currently at its early stage... most of the features is experimental!
+### 🌱  This project is currently at its early stage... most of the features are experimental!
 ### 🦀  Contributions Are Welcome!

 # Example